wejoncy/QLLM/README.md

 - [x] GPTQ quantization
 - [x] AWQ quantization

-We support 2-8 bits quantization and conresspoing kernels on **Nvidia-GPU**, we will consider support **AMD-GPU** too.

 Features:
+- [x] GPTQ supports all LLM models in huggingface/transformers, it will automatically detect the model type and quantize it.
-- [x] for GPTQ, we support quantization for all GPT-Like models, it's a general quantization method.
+- [x] for GPTQ, we support to quantize model by 2-8 bits, and support to quantize model with different quantization bits for different layers.
 - [x] for AWQ, we support only those models in llm-awq/auto-awq for now.
+- [x] we support to load  model which quantized by AutoGPTQ and AutoAWQ.
+- [x] we only support **Nvidia-GPU** platform for now,
+- [ ] we will consider support **AMD-GPU**.

 ## Installation
 ```